MuhammadAliArsalan/ArduPilot-related-stuff/Start.md

 ### 2. Start MAVProxy

 First of all clone this repo https://github.com/mustafa-gokce/ardupilot-software-development.git inside another folder (you may name the folder whatever you like).
 Inside the folder you will find many folders like mavproxy , pymavlink etc.
-After that open another terminal and run the command :
+After that open another terminal and run the command.
+This is MAVproxy relay command:
 ``` mavproxy --master tcp:127.0.0.1:5760 --out 127.0.0.1:14550 --out 127.0.0.1:14560  (you may add python at that start of the command).```